deloachtech/backstack-vue-assets/README.md

 > This project is not production ready!

-Assets for the [backstack-vue](https://github.com/deloachtech/backstack-vue) project.
+These are the assets for the [backstack-vue](https://github.com/deloachtech/backstack-vue) project.
+They can also be used separately from the project.